syf-create/Bug-Severity-Prediction2025/README.md

 5. Results are generated in the `log` folder。

 ### Ablation Experiment 2: Evaluating the effect of excluding the CWO module
-Method: Edit the main function and comment out or delete the call to RunDE.
+Method: Edit the main function and comment out or delete the call to WeightRefiner.
 1.  `cd BugSeverityPrediction2025-main/experiments/models/code_representation/codebert`
-2. Set `EL_CodeBert` as the `model_arch` parameter's value in `train.sh` file
+2. Set `MS_CodeBert` as the `model_arch` parameter's value in `train.sh` file
 3.  `bash train.sh` for training the model
 4.  `bash inference.sh` for evaluating the model with the `test` split
 5. Results are generated in the `log` folder。